 - Administer a saltwater wash or rinse.

 Not sure if your child’s tooth pain is a dental emergency?
-Please schedule an appointment today; our experienced dental professionals will take excellent care of you and your child.
+Please contact us today; our experienced dental professionals will take excellent care of you and your child.

 Signs That Your Child Has a Dental Emergency